-Konduit Serving provides building blocks for developers to write their own production machine learning pipelines from pre-processing to model serving, exposable as a simple REST API.
+Konduit-Serving provides building blocks for developers to write their own production machine learning pipelines from pre-processing to model serving, exposable as a simple REST API.
 It also allows embedding Python/Java code (pre/post processing, custom models).
 It primarily focuses on server and edge deployments using REST and gRPC endpoints.
 Pipelines are deployed and defined using JSON/YAML or a command line interface.

 The core abstraction is an idea called a pipeline step.
 A pipeline step performs a task such as:

 Running one or more machine learning models; and

 Post-processing steps: transforming the output in a way that can be understood by humans, such as labels in a classification example,

 as part of using a machine learning model in a deployment scenario.